OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Buff_Effect_System.md

 ```

 ### Damage Over Time

+**Game Rule Summary**: Damage-over-time spells tick at regular intervals for their full damage amount.
+Unlike direct damage spells, DoTs can't normally critically hit (except with special abilities like Wild Arcana).
+Multiple DoTs from different casters can stack on the same target, making them effective for sustained damage in group combat.

 - Ticks at spell-defined frequency
 - Can critically hit with Wild Arcana RA
 - Stacks from different casters
 - Refreshes duration on reapplication

 ### Heal Over Time

+**Game Rule Summary**: Heal-over-time effects work like damage spells but in reverse, providing steady healing over their duration.
+They can't critically hit but they do generate aggro on each tick, making them useful for tanks who want to maintain threat.
+Overhealing is tracked separately and doesn't provide additional benefit.

 - Cannot critically hit
 - Generates aggro on tick
 - Overhealing tracked separately
 - Stacks with different spell lines

 ### Crowd Control

+**Game Rule Summary**: Crowd control effects like stuns and mezmerize have special immunity rules to prevent permanent lockdown.
+After a CC effect ends naturally, you gain immunity to that type of control for a period (usually 60 seconds).
+NPCs use diminishing returns instead - each successive CC effect lasts half as long as the previous one.

 - Immunity granted on expiration
 - Standard immunity: 60 seconds
 - Style stun immunity: 5x duration
 - Diminishing returns for NPCs

 ## Buff Categories and Stacking

+**Game Rule Summary**: Buffs are organized into categories that determine how they stack with each other and with item bonuses.
+Base buffs compete with each other and share caps with your equipment bonuses.
+Spec buffs stack with base buffs but not with other spec buffs.
+Debuffs always apply but only the worst one of each type affects you.
+Special "other" buffs like Paladin chants bypass normal limits and stack with everything.

 ### Property Buff Categories
 ```csharp